fhaertner/GeometricAnalysisDMs/README.md

 # geometric_analysis_DMs
-From the project "Geometric Analysis of human Disease Modules"
+From the project "Geometric Characterisation of human Disease Modules" (see also the paper: <rdcu.be/0hD1>)